If English is your first language and you could translate my old Italian text, please contact me.

 Small Back Room (1949) is an expressionist melodrama set during

 The Elusive Pimpernel (1950)

 Gone to Earth (1950)

 Tales of Hoffman (1951) is a faithful adaptation of Jacques Offenbach's fantasy opera.

 Rosalinda (1955) e` un'operetta-balletto.

 Il cinema di Powell e di Pressburger adotta le tecniche più moderne

-Pursuit Of The Graf Spee (1957) is set in World War II.
+The Battle of River Plate/ Pursuit Of The Graf Spee (1956) is another film set in World War II.

-Separatosi dal socio nel 1957, dopo I'll Met By Moonlight,
+Separatosi dal socio dopo Ill Met By Moonlight (1957),

 Leo Marks) con